 Beloit Man Sentenced for Distributing Heroin

-MADISON, WI—John W. Vaudreuil, United States Attorney for the Western District of Wisconsin, announced that Antwon Taylor, 20, Beloit, Wisconsin, was sentenced today by Chief U.S. District Judge William M. Conley to 36 months in federal prison, to be followed by 36 months’ supervised release, for distributing heroin.
-Taylor was charged with four counts of distributing heroin in the Beloit area in January through July 2011.
-Taylor pleaded guilty to one of the counts on October 23, 2012.
+MADISON, WI—John W. Vaudreuil, United States Attorney for the Western District of Wisconsin, announced that Paris Davis, 27, of Beloit, Wisconsin, was sentenced today by Chief U.S. District Judge William M. Conley to 24 months in federal prison, to be followed by three years of supervised release, for distribution of heroin.

-The charges against Antwon Taylor were the result of an investigation conducted by the FBI Safe Streets Task Force, which consists of the Beloit Police Department, Rock County Sheriff’s Office, and Federal Bureau of Investigation.
+The charge against Paris Davis was the result of an investigation conducted by the FBI Safe Streets Task Force, which consists of the Beloit Police Department, Rock County Sheriff’s Office, and the Federal Bureau of Investigation.
 The prosecution of the case has been handled by Assistant U.S. Attorney Robert A. Anderson.